bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/api.rst

 REST API
 ~~~~~~~~

-There is a :api-browser-url:`REST workflow API <workflow>`
+There is an :api-browser-url:`REST workflow API <workflow>` available that
-available that allows third party services to interact with workflow Tasks,
+allows third-party services to interact with workflow Tasks, Cases, and the like.
-Cases and the like.
-The API was designed to allow mobile devices to use the
+The API was designed to allow mobile devices to use the workflow.
-workflow.

-The so called mobile workflow API is disabled by default.
-You can enabled it by
+The so-called mobile workflow API is disabled by default.
+Enable it by setting
-setting the configuration ``REST.Servlet.MobileWorkflow.API: true``.
+the configuration ``REST.Servlet.MobileWorkflow.API: true``.

 .. literalinclude:: includes/mobile.wf.enable.ivy.yaml
   :language: yaml